-Kavya is an electrical engineering PhD student advised by Mark Horowitz.
-She is interested in architecture design and developing hardware accelerators for machine learning and cryptography applications.
-Her current research explores how to efficiently accelerate the extended GCD computation for verifiable delay functions and modular inversion in cryptography.
+Kavya Sreedhar is an electrical engineering PhD candidate advised by Mark Horowitz.
+Her research interests include architecture design and developing hardware accelerators for cryptography and machine learning applications.
+On the cryptography side, she has worked on designing a fast extended GCD accelerator for constant-time modular inversion and verifiable delay functions.
+On the deep learning side, she is working on dynamically adapting the execution of state-of-the-art models for use in real-time systems and accelerating dynamic transformer models for computer vision in an ongoing collaboration with NVIDIA.
 She previously worked with the Agile Hardware (AHA) Project in developing Lake, a parameterizable memory generator that can be configured at runtime to support different image processing and machine learning applications.
-She is supported by Stanford's Knight-Hennessy scholarship and received her B.S. in electrical engineering and BEM (Business, Economics, & Management) from Caltech in 2019 and her M.S. in electrical engineering from Stanford in 2021.
+As part of her research, she has worked on taping out three chips in SKY130nm, GF12nm, and TSMC16nm.
+Kavya is supported by the Quad Fellowship (2023 to 2024) and Stanford's Knight-Hennessy Graduate Fellowship (2019 to 2022).
+She received a B.S. in Electrical Engineering and BEM (Business, Economics, & Management) from Caltech in 2019 and a M.S. in Electrical Engineering from Stanford in 2021.

 Education & Certifications